 Her professional background includes work in disability-led art companies and collaborations with independent artists as a freelance producer and access adviser.
-Current and most recent productions include ‘Defiant Journey’ by Jo-anne Cox (Tour 2021-2022) and ‘Touching Home’ by 27 Degrees.
+Current and most recent productions include ‘Define Your Journey’ and ‘Defiant Journey’ (National Tour 2022) by Jo-anne Cox and ‘Touching Home’ (2019) by 27 Degrees.

 In previous roles she consulted arts organisations on how to embed inclusive practices across their operations and undertook broader project management work for UK and cross-European programmes on inclusive design and accessible tourism.
 She has worked for the Finger and Thumb Theatre Company (Shadowgraphy), Shape, filmpro limited and the Centre for Accessible Environments.

 In 2010 she initiated two pioneering projects to actively promote disability awareness in Greece, particularly for D/deaf audiences, and increase visibility of the Greek Sign Language.
 The first one was a collaboration between D/deaf and hearing young people who created a fun short film in both spoken and sign language (‘Shhh…A Fairy Tale’).
 The second one was the introduction and development of deaf accessibility for a multi-sensory touring exhibition (‘Myrtis: Face to Face With The Past’) which was the first public exhibition in the country to include Greek and International Sign Languages.

 In 2014 she embarked on a new arts project as transforming a small studio in Hoxton, East London, into a gallery once a month.
 The events have showcased an incredible array of disabled and non-disabled artists, who presented a variety of film, music, video installations and live art.